 that they are doing exemplary work...

 You are lucky to have these two creative artists, and their colleagues, working on behalf of human-earth relations in Western Canada.

 Dr. David Abram, cultural ecologist and author of "The Spell of the Sensuous: Perception and Language in a More-than-Human World"

 Practice - Creative Vision for Future Flourishing

 SongBird was born from the shared vision and passionate commitment of two Vancouver artists, Beth Carruthers and Nelson Gray.
-Intent on subverting the common focus on problems and negative futures that engendered fear and the illusion of powerlessness, SongBird produced community and multi-sector events and initiatives focused on celebration, and a collective envisioning of alternative futures.
-A 6-year collaboration with the institute of Urban Ecology at Douglas College, Environment Canada, and a network of partners began in the spring of 1997, with the SongBird project launching officially May 1998 at the Roundhouse Community Centre in Vancouver.
+Intent on subverting a focus on problems and negative futures that engendered fear and the illusion of powerlessness, SongBird produced community and multi-sector events and initiatives focused on celebration, and a collective envisioning of alternative futures.
+A 6-year collaboration with the institute of Urban Ecology at Douglas College, Environment Canada, the Roundhouse Arts and Community Centre at Vancouver, and a network of partners began in the spring of 1997, with the SongBird project launching officially May 1998 at the Roundhouse.

 and communities in innovative ways reaching across age, cultural and lifestyle

 demographics.
 Because we believe that the human/ecosystem relationship is

 central to our being in the world, and that our emotional connection is

 one that will ultimately change human behaviours, a primary focus for the